aangelinux/1DV610-L2/README.md

 - createLineGraph(data, options)
 - createPieChart(data, options)

-Each method accepts two parameters and returns an object of the chosen chart type.
-To render the chart, you call the object's render() method.
+Each method accepts two parameters and returns a <div> containing the chart.
 The charts are rendered with SVG elements.

 The options object has two different schemas, depending on which type of chart is being created: linear or radial.
 See **Options Schemas** and **Data Schema** below.

-Data and options are automatically validated before rendering the chart, and an exception is thrown if they fail any validation check.
+Data and options are automatically validated before rendering the chart, and an exception is thrown if they fail any validation checks.
 If you want to validate either object before creating a chart, you can call these methods:
 - validateData(data)
 - validateOptions(options)